 Contributed Photo of Giovani Velasquez

-Velasquez then fled the area in a gray Toyota driven by Alonzo Marquez, 24, a local transient.
+Velasquez, 23, fled the area in a gray Toyota driven by Alonzo Marquez, 24, a local transient.
 Shortly after, California Highway Patrol stopped the vehicle at the northbound Highway 101 offramp at Canal Street and Velasquez ran away on foot.
 His whereabouts are currently unknown.

 Marquez was arrested and taken to Monterey County Jail on charges of being an accessory after the fact and possession of methamphetamine and drug paraphernalia.

 The victim was taken to a local trauma center with non-life threatening injuries.